edgexfoundry/edgex-docs/docs_src/security/Ch-APIGateway.md

 the hostname should match the hostname specified in the `docker-compose` file.

-So as an example, for a single service, the value of `ADD_PROXY_ROUTE` would be:  "`myApp.http://myapp:56789`".
+So as an example, for a single service, the value of `EDGEX_ADD_PROXY_ROUTE` would be:  "`myApp.http://myapp:56789`".

-Once `ADD_PROXY_ROUTE` is configured and composed-up successfully, the proxy route then can be accessed the app's REST API via Kong as `https://localhost:8443/myApp/api/v2/...` in the same way you would access the EdgeX service.
+Once `EDGEX_ADD_PROXY_ROUTE` is configured and composed-up successfully, the proxy route then can be accessed the app's REST API via Kong as `https://localhost:8443/myApp/api/v2/...` in the same way you would access the EdgeX service.
 You will also need an access token obtained using the documentation below.

 ## Using API Gateway